shilDev1/appTutorials/README.md

 # SocialSiteLogin
-# Tutorial to Integrate Facebook Login in Android
+# Integrate Facebook Login in Android - Tutorial Code

 This Project contains Examples for Facebook Login Integration in Android Platform